The Authors Road is a

-The Authors Road is a journey of discovery.
-We are writers, artists, parents, travelers and documentarians, and along with our dog, Ella, a truck named “Rocinante Tres” (after Don Quixote’s horse and John Steinbeck’s camper-truck), and an RV named “Hardscribble Hacienda” (after the home of an old friend, writer Hugh Mulligan), we are on the road.
+We travel with our trusty sidekick, Ella, in a truck we named “Rocinante Tres” (like Don Quixote’s horse and John Steinbeck’s camper-truck in Travels with Charley), hauling a 5th wheel trailer we call “Hardscribble Hacienda” (after the home of an old friend, writer Hugh Mulligan).

 Keep Authors Road on the road!

 You can navigate to interviews by genre (above) or by name (left).
 Many of our authors write in more than one category.
 All are worth exploring, no matter what you normally read . . . or write.
 We hope you enjoy meeting them.

 It's FREE and you'll be the first on your block to learn of new interviews.
 Our schedule is erratic, so it's nice to get a notice when we post.
 We occasionally add photos and travel essays as well.

 We hope to get enough subscribers to help us convince possible sponsors that what we are doing is worthwhile.
 Liking us on Facebook helps too!